Job Search Masterclass Job Search Strategy and Planning

 Should I post my mission brief publicly on social media or only tell people privately?

 Keep it private.
-Posting a very specific request for help in public can look like you are desperately asking for anything.
+Posting a specific request for help in public can look like you are desperately asking for anything.
 The "Clear Mission Brief" works best when it feels like a personal request.
 When you talk to someone directly, they feel a personal duty to check their specific contacts, instead of thinking "someone else" will answer your public post.

 Be the Leader of Your Job Search